Mooh487/terraledger/frontend/README.md

 ## 🔐 Environment Variables

-To run TerraGold, create a `.env` file in the root and include:
+To run Terraledger, create a `.env` file in the root and include:

 ```env
 VITE_SUPABASE_URL=your-supabase-project-url